They have all the nostalgic flavor you remember—soft, buttery sponge cake and a fluffy cream filling—but made entirely from scratch.

-The biggest difference is there are no preservatives and can't keep them fresh for weeks, these will need to be eaten quickly, but you can just freeze them on a cookie sheet for later thaw in the refrigerator even though we love to eat them frozen!
+The biggest difference since there are very few additives to keep these fresh, so they won't keep them fresh for weeks.
+These will need to be eaten quickly, or just freeze them on a cookie sheet for later thawing in the refrigerator.

 Ingredients